liquibase/custom_policychecks/Regex/Teradata/SqlMustContainCreateFunction.md

 # SqlMustContainCreateFunction

-All changesets in the "3_function" folder must have CREATE (OR REPLACE) FUNCTION statement only.
+All changesets in the named folder must have CREATE (OR REPLACE) FUNCTION statement only.
+For the example, the named folder is "3_function".

 regex: `(?is)^((?!(create\s*function|replace\s*function)).)*$`